flintolabs-creatives/github_module/README.md

 # 🎓 GitHub Learning Repository

 Welcome to your first GitHub repository!
 This is a practice project to learn the basics of version control.
+Enjoy the journey!!

 ## 🎯 What You'll Learn